Cloud Nothings: Turning On (2010)

-Cloud Nothings' music caught the attention of Kevin Greenspan at Bridgetown Records who offered to release the 8 song EP Turning On featuring the single "Hey Cool Kid".
+Cloud Nothings' music caught the attention of Kevin Greenspan at Bridgetown Records who offered to release the eight song EP Turning On featuring the single "Hey Cool Kid".
 A month later Speaker Tree Records released a vinyl edition of Turning On with an additional track (Strummin).
 Carpark Records signed Cloud Nothings as a one-man band in 2010 and released an expanded Turning On now featuring 13 songs.
 Uncut's John Robinson awarded Turning On 4 stars saying the music was "tuneful, witty and sounds fantastic".
 Spin's Josh Modell wrote that "Baldi has a melodic knack that approaches Guided By Voices at their prime".
-The single "Didn't You" was featured in the 2013 film "Chlorine".
+The single "Didn't You" was featured in the 2013 film Chlorine.

 Cloud Nothings (2011)

 Following American and European tours Baldi worked with producer Chester Gwazda in his Baltimore studio and released Cloud Nothings in January 2011.
 The album received favorable reviews.
-Pitchfork Media's David Bevan gave the self-titled album a 7.9 out of 10, writing "the result is another fantastic step forward" Meanwhile, NME's Thomas Ward rated the album with a 7 out of 10.
+Pitchfork Media's David Bevan gave the self-titled album a 7.9 out of 10, writing "the result is another fantastic step forward" Meanwhile, NMEs Thomas Ward rated the album with a 7 out of 10.
 Cloud Nothings is "a fun, frenetic and crisp debut that is more resplendent than his lo-fi scuzz."
-Under The Radar's Frank Valish wrote "Baldi's songs somehow manage to mix punk rock energy with pure pop tunefulness".
+Under the Radar's Frank Valish wrote "Baldi's songs somehow manage to mix punk rock energy with pure pop tunefulness".
 Mischa Pearlman of Alternative Press awarded the album 4 stars describing the music as "upbeat rock 'n' roll, full of joyous reckless abandon and youthful exuberance".

 Attack on Memory (2012–2013)

 The band's third album, Attack on Memory, was released in January 2012.
 Recorded with producer/engineer Steve Albini at Electrical Audio.
 It was the first outing to feature the live lineup and the first album in 2012 to receive "Best New Music" status on Pitchfork.com.
 It received a score of 8.6 and was ranked No. 22 on their Album of the Year list for 2012.
-Rolling Stone's Jon Dolan awarded the album 3 1/2 stars and selected Cloud Nothings as the "Band to Watch".
-Spin Magazine rated it 9/10 and "Attack on Memory" reached No. 2 on the CMJ Radio charts.
+Rolling Stones Jon Dolan awarded the album 3 1/2 stars and selected Cloud Nothings as the "Band to Watch".
+Spin rated it 9/10 and "Attack on Memory" reached No. 2 on the CMJ Radio charts.
 The band toured Europe, performed at the Fuji Rock Festival (Japan), Pitchfork Festival and made their debut television appearance on the Jimmy Fallon Show performing the single "Stay Useless".
 The band continued to tour throughout most of 2013 including Europe, Israel, Australia (Laneway Festival) and an appearance at the Coachella Music Festival.